Bengaluru FC: Supporters

 Bengaluru FC is reputed to have one of the most vocal fanbases in India.
 The fans are known as the West Block Blues, which is named after West Block A in the Bangalore Football Stadium.

 The players and the coach have often acknowledged the fans' support in their success, and called them "The 12th Man".
 Apart from supporting Bengaluru FC, the fan club has frequently supported the India national football team, and unfurled a 5000 sqft banner at the India vs Guam game.

 Rivalries

 In the initial years of the club, Bengaluru FC played in the I-league before joining the Indian Super League.
-The club played important games against Mohun Bagan, sparking a rivalry between the clubs which continued in ISL when Mohun Bagan joined the league as ATK Mohun Bagan.
+The club played important games against Mohun Bagan, sparking a rivalry between the clubs which continued in ISL when Mohun Bagan joined the league.

 South Indian Derby

-Bengaluru FC has also developed a famous rivalry with South Indian club Kerala blasters.
+Bengaluru FC has also developed a famous rivalry with South Indian club Kerala Blasters.
 The rivalry stems from the competition between the clubs' fan bases; Manjappada and Bengaluru's West Block Blues.